Positive psychotherapy: the term almost seems self-contradictory.

 Rationale: Recognizing the strengths of one’s loved ones has been proven to have significant positive benefits on relationships and wellbeing of those who practice it actively.

 Understanding one another’s strengths foster a greater appreciation for each person’s intentions and actions and promote empathy.
-Ultimately, positive relationship buffer us against stress (Water, 2017).
+Ultimately, positive relationships buffer us against stress.
 The central positive psychotherapy (PPT) practice covered in this session is learning to see strengths in others and creating a Tree of Positive Relationships.

 - Strengths Spotting